-- 23. Even if coralligenous/maërl assemblages are characterized by very slow dynamics (Garrabou et al., 2002, Teixidó et al. 2011), at least in the absence of punctual catastrophic disturbances (Teixidó et al. 2013), develop monitoring activities is of great interest to track their conservation status and detect changes associated to press and punctual human related disturbances as well as due to natural processes. - 24.
+Even if coralligenous/maërl assemblages are characterized by very slow dynamics (Garrabou et al., 2002, Teixidó et al. 2011), at least in the absence of punctual catastrophic disturbances (Teixidó et al. 2013), developing monitoring activities is of great interest to track their conservation status and detect changes associated to pressure and punctual human- as well as natural processes-related disturbances.

 Monitoring is necessary to understand the processes behind long-term dynamics in the assemblages and is a central element for the implementation and evaluation of efficient management plans.
-Besides the monitoring activities on coralligenous assemblages are required for the implementation of European Marine Strategy Framework Directive (MSFD 2008/56/EC) and the Convention of Barcelona Decision (see Legislation and regulation section) seeking to maintain the Good Environmental Status of assemblages.
+Besides, the monitoring activities on coralligenous assemblages are required for the implementation of European Marine Strategy Framework Directive (MSFD 2008/56/EC) and the Barcelona Convention Decision2 (see Legislation and regulation section) seeking to maintain the Good Environmental Status of assemblages.

-III.1.Types of monitoring
+3.1.
+Sites of particular interest

-- 25. The basic scheme of surveillance includes periodic monitoring of reference parameters (indicators) informing about the conservation status of coralligenous / maërl assemblages.
+The basic scheme of surveillance includes periodic monitoring of reference parameters (indicators) informing about the conservation status of coralligenous/maërl assemblages.
 The monitoring should be designed to be as simple as possible.
-Neither standard methods have been proposed nor environmental or ecological quality indexes have been established yet for the coralligenous assemblages. - 26.
-Due the heterogeneity and habitat complexity monitoring should be conducted by a combination of methods to gather habitat, species and degree of impacts data. - 27.
+Neither standard methods have been proposed nor environmental nor ecological guality indexes have been established yet for the coralligenous assemblages.

+Due to the heterogeneity and habitat complexity monitoring should be conducted by a combination of methods to gather habitat, species and degree of impacts data.

 Monitoring parameters should provide information on: